 COLUMBUS, Ohio (WCMH) — This holiday season NBC4 is teaming up with several local non-profits for 4’s Army Spirit of Giving.
 A convenient option where you can choose to donate your time or make a monetary donation to a partner organization of your choice.

 How can you help?
 There are many great organizations helping central Ohioans that need your support right now.
 We are challenging you, 4’s Army, to give to an organization below.
 Each participating non-profit is listed below along with how you can volunteer or donate and how your contribution will benefit local families.

-For the last 66 years, St. Stephen’s Community House and the Central Ohio Labor Council has come together to feed families in central Ohio over the holiday season.
-This year, for the first time in its history, the program has opened up capacity to feed 3,000 families from all Franklin County.
+For the last 67 years, St. Stephen’s Community House and the Central Ohio Labor Council have come together to feed families in central Ohio over the holiday season.
+This year, for the second time in its history, the program has opened up capacity to feed 3,000 families from all Franklin County.

 See where your contribution goes in this video.

-The 43rd annual Firefighters 4 Kids Toy Drive has been pushed to 2021 due to the pandemic.
-You can still donate and help local children in need.
-All donations will go to the Firefighters 4 Kids Toy Drive.
+The 43rd annual Firefighters 4 Kids Toy Drive was pushed to 2021 due to the pandemic.
+Please donate and help local children in need.
+All donations will go to NBC4’s Firefighters 4 Kids Toy Drive.
 Click the link below to make a monetary donation!

 CelebrateOne’s mission is to increase the number of babies in Franklin County that live and thrive to age one by eliminating preventable sleep-related deaths, reducing the number of pre-term births, and improving service delivery to families most impacted by health disparities.